Shift3/penetration-testing-challenge/readme.md

   - This is an [MVC-style](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) application using NodeJS, Express, and Jade templates.
 - /database
   - Contains the Dockerfile and SQL scripts to initialize the Postgres container.
 This code is primarily in place to setup the project and should not be a main focus for vulnerabilities.
-- /third-party-server
-  - This directory contains a server application which represents a third-party server on the Internet.
-You are not looking for vulnerabilities within this application, although it will be directly involved with vulnerabilities you find within the main blog application.

 ## Getting Started